Members of the Fisheries Expert Group (FEG)

 Jeppe Kolding

 Born 1955 in Copenhagen, Denmark, Professor Jeppe Kolding holds a D.Sc.
-(Fisheries) from the University of Bergen (1994), specializing on the ecology and exploitation of fish in fluctuating tropical freshwater systems.
+(Fisheries) from the University of Bergen (1994), specializing on small-scale fisheries in the Global South.

-Employed by Department of Biology (http://www.uib.no/bio/en) of the University of Bergen, Norway from 1987-2000 and from 2002 to present, where he has taught and supervised more than 100 fishery students from 39 countries.
+Employed by Department of Biological Sciences of the University of Bergen, Norway from 1987-2000 and from 2002 to present, where he has taught and supervised more than 100 students in fisheries science from 39 countries.

 He has lived and worked several years in various African countries and has experience from shorter term engagements in more than 25 developing countries all over the world.
-Primary research interest is fish stock assessment, ecology and management of small-scale tropical fisheries, with particular experience from inland fisheries.
+Primary research interest is fish stock assessment, ecology, small fish for food security, and management of small-scale tropical fisheries, with particular experience from inland fisheries.

-Some of his works and publications can be found at:http://uib.academia.edu/JeppeKolding
+His works and publications can be found here.

 Daniela Diz